rashidi/spring-boot-data-solr-facet/README.md

 While exploring Solr I discovered `facet` which similar to SQL `DISTINCT`.
 One thing lead to another I learnt that `spring-data-solr` supports `facet` with `@Facet` annotation.

 ## Example
-We would like to get distinct of location from the following table:
+We would like to get distinct of location from the following table (both columns has `multiValued` disabled - `multiValued:false`):

 name         | location
 -------------|-------------